matloff/regtools/README.md

 This allows use of ordinary tools like **lm()** for prediction in time series data.
-Since the goal here is prediction rather than inference, an informal model can be quite effective.
+Since the goal here is prediction rather than inference, an informal model can be quite effective, as well as convenient.

 The basic idea is that **x[i]** is predicted by **x[i-lg],